- Professor, Department of Neurology

 Karen Hsiao Ashe, MD, PhD, a professor in the Department of Neurology, is a pioneer in Alzheimer’s disease research.
 Ashe has studied the disease for more than 26 years and in her 20 years at the University of Minnesota she has trained more than 40 undergraduate, doctoral and post-doctoral scientists.
 Ashe has made a commitment in training the next generation of great scientists, in particular developing the careers of translational scientists.
 Her primary research areas include the genetics of human prion diseases; transgenic models of prion and Alzheimer’s diseases; and the molecular basis of memory loss in Alzheimer’s disease.
 Ashe’s current research interest involves the discovery of tau mutations that cause neurodegeneration.
 Ashe created tau transgenic mice to study tau-based mechanisms of memory loss and neurodegeneration.
 In 2006, Ashe became the founding Director of the N. Bud Grossman Center for Memory Research and Care, a tripartite endeavor encompassing basic, translational and clinical research and care in memory disorders.

-- Long-Term Care Professor, School of Nursing
+- Long-Term Care Professor, School of Public Health

-Joseph E. Gaugler, PhD, a long-term care professor in the School of Nursing, researches the sources and effectiveness of long-term care for older adults with Alzheimer’s disease and memory loss.
+Joseph E. Gaugler, PhD, a long-term care professor in the School of Public Health, researches the sources and effectiveness of long-term care for older adults with Alzheimer’s disease and memory loss.
 Dr. Gaugler's interests include the ramifications of family care for adults with dementia, the effectiveness of community-based and psychosocial services for older adults with memory concerns and their caregiving families, and the social integration of residents in nursing homes, assisted living and family care.
 Gaugler serves as editor-in-chief for the Journal of Applied Gerontology and serves on the editorial boards of The Gerontologist, Journals of Gerontology: Psychological Sciences, Journals of Gerontology: Social Sciences, and Psychology and Aging.

 - Professor, Department of Neuroscience, Medical School